 an original screenplay by Sandy Ibrahim

 Inanna, the powerful and alluring Sumerian queen, defies the Sky Gods and abandons her throne to comfort her widowed sister, Ereshkigal, Queen of the Underworld.
-After a gruelling and humiliating descent, Inanna is sentenced to die for a crime she did not know she’d committed.
+After a gruelling and humiliating descent, Inanna is sentenced to die, but the Goddess is not so easy to kill.

 Over four thousand years ago, in the cradle of civilization, Sumerian’s most beloved deity was the goddess Inanna, Queen of Heaven and Earth.